-Read the Summer edition of the Gecko newsletter...
+Read the Autumn edition of the Gecko newsletter...

 There are many benefits of being involved in Bushcare.
 It is a great way to meet people in your local area, as well as learning about plants and animals.